jshin313/vimnotes/README.md

 ```
 If you wanted to change the `http://localhost:8002` string inside the quotes,
 you don't have to use `f"` to go to the quotes, you can just use `ci"`.
 Vim automatically jumps to the nearest quote.

+## Vim "g" Command: The Good Spot!!!
+`g Ctrl-g`: Shows you what line, column, word, and byte you're at and how far you're down the file

+`g8`: Get ASCII Code of current character

+`g<`: Get the output from the last command you executed

+`g&`: Replay your last s command (substitution)

+`gJ`: Combines the line below with the current line while keeping the spacing the same

+`gU motion`: Uppercase stuff

+`gu motion`: Lowercase stuff

+`gd`: Jump to definition in the file (or function?)

+`gf`: Jumps to a file

+`gF`: Jump to a line in a file

+`gq`: Automatically align text to 80 characters

+`gQ`: Enter Ex mode

+`8g_`: Jumps down *7* lines and puts you at the end of that line

+`g\$`: In wrap mode go to the end of the "line"

+`g??`: Rot13 on a line

+`gg`: To Top

+`G`: Bottom

+`gv`: Rehighlight what you previously highlighted

+`gi`: Go back to your previous insert spot

+`'<,'>g/Styled/d`: Delete all lines with "Styled"

+`'<,'>g/Styled/norm! diw`: Execute diw on every line with "Styled"

+`:help g`: A bunch more g commands

+`help :g`: All the fun searching g commands